echopsudo/bash-customrecon-sh/README.md

 # bash-customrecon-sh

+# THIS PROJECT IS NO LONGER MAINTAINED BY ME, PLEASE CHECK OUT THE RENUM PROJECT #

 ## Disclaimer
 This project is intended for educational purposes and authorized penetration testing only.
 Do not use this tool against systems or networks without explicit permission.